Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: PRI (Pruning-Refinement-Identification)

-\begin{lemma}[Limited Stochasticity] If $q^*=\{q^*_{h}(x,a)\}_{h,x,a}$ is an optimal solution to the CMDP problem \eqref{eq:cmdp-offline}-\eqref{eq:proba} and is an extreme point, then there are at most $HS+ N$ nonzero values in $q^*$.
-This implies that the optimal policy derived from $q^*$ includes at most $N$ stochastic decisions. \end{lemma} The detailed proof can be found in Appendix \ref{sub5}.
-The following corollary, which is a well-known result, is a direct consequence of the lemma. \begin{cor} For unconstrained MDP problems, one of the optimal policies is a greedy policy. \end{cor} \begin{proof} One of the optimal solutions to the LP is an extreme point.
-Since $N=0,$ all decisions from an optimal policy must be greedy according to Lemma \ref{le:spar}. \end{proof} Given an occupancy measure $q$ and its induced policy $\pi,$ we define ${\cal D}_{h,x}(q)=\left\{a: q_h(x,a)>0\right\},$ which is the set of actions that will be taken with a nonzero probability in state $x$ at step $h$ under the policy $\pi$ induced by $q.$ Note that if $\pi_h(\cdot|x)$ is a greedy decision, then $|{\cal D}_{h,x}(q)|=1;$ and if $\pi(\cdot|x)$ is greedy, then $\vert {\cal D}_{h,x}(q)\vert >1.$ Let $M_q=\prod_{h,x}|{\cal D}_{h,x}(q)|,$ and let $\pi^m$ represent the $m$th greedy policy ($m=1, \cdots, M_q$) constructed from $\otimes_{h,x}{\cal D}_{h,x}(q)$ such that $\pi^m_h(a|x)=1$ only if $a\in {\cal D}_{h,x}(q).$ Note that a greedy policy is a policy under which all decisions are greedy.
+\begin{lemma}[Limited Stochasticity] If $q^*=\{q^*_{h}(x,a)\}_{h,x,a}$ is an optimal solution to the CMDP problem (\ref{eq:cmdp-offline})-(\ref{eq:proba}) and is an extreme point, then there are at most $HS+ N$ nonzero values in $q^*$.
+This implies that the optimal policy derived from $q^*$ includes at most $N$ stochastic decisions. \end{lemma} This result was proved in \cite{Koo_88,Ros_89}.
+A proof has been included in Appendix \ref{sub5} for the completeness of the paper.
+The following corollary, which is a well-known result, is a direct consequence of the lemma. \begin{cor} For unconstrained MDP problems, one of the optimal policies is a greedy policy. \end{cor} Given an occupancy measure $q$ and its induced policy $\pi,$ we define ${\cal D}_{h,x}(q)=\left\{a: q_h(x,a)>0\right\},$ which is the set of actions that will be taken with a nonzero probability in state $x$ at step $h$ under the policy $\pi$ induced by $q.$ Note that if $\pi_h(\cdot|x)$ is a greedy decision, then $|{\cal D}_{h,x}(q)|=1;$ and if $\pi(\cdot|x)$ is stochastic, then $\vert {\cal D}_{h,x}(q)\vert >1.$ Let $M=\prod_{h,x}|{\cal D}_{h,x}(q)|,$ and let $\pi^m$ represent the $m$th greedy policy ($m=1, \cdots, M$) constructed from $\otimes_{h,x}{\cal D}_{h,x}(q)$ such that $\pi^m_h(a|x)=1$ only if $a\in {\cal D}_{h,x}(q).$ A greedy policy is a policy under which all decisions are greedy.
 Next, we will show that a Markov policy is equivalent to a mixed policy of many greedy policies in the following lemma, whose proof can be found in Appendix \ref{sub6}.

-\begin{lemma}[Decomposition] Given any Markov policy $\pi$ and its corresponding occupancy measure $q,$ there exists a set of $M$ greedy policies and a probability distribution $\{a_m\}_{m=1, \cdots, M}$ such that the mixed policy, which selects a greedy policy $\pi^m$ at the start of an episode with probability $a_m$ and subsequently follows it, has the same occupancy measure $q$ as the original policy $\pi$. \end{lemma}
+\begin{lemma}[Decomposition] Given any Markov policy $\pi$ and its corresponding occupancy measure $q,$ there exists a set of $M$ greedy policies and a probability distribution $\{\alpha_m\}_{m=1, \cdots, M}$ such that the mixed policy, which selects a greedy policy $\pi^m$ at the start of an episode with probability $\alpha_m$ and subsequently follows it, has the same occupancy measure $q$ as the original policy $\pi$. \end{lemma}